Chinese alligator: Distribution and population

+The modern range of the Chinese alligator is extremely restricted.
+Historically, the alligator was widely distributed in the Yangtze river system.
+By the late 1980s, it was restricted to small ponds in six counties in the southeastern part of Anhui province; and since 2015, the IUCN estimates the area of occupation at about 5 km2.
+It is the only species in the family Alligatoridae that lives in the Eastern Hemisphere.

 Habitat

 The habitat of the Chinese alligator is bodies of fresh water, particularly wetlands and ponds, in areas transitioning between subtropical and temperate climates.
 It lives at the base of mountains, in areas where grass and shrubs are common.
 Habitat loss has also forced it to live at higher elevations than it prefers, where the weather is colder and the soil is unfit for burrow digging.
 Crocodilian conservationist John Thorbjarnarson observed a female who had to build her nest of pine needles rather than the usual plants; the eggs died due to the pine needles not being able to warm them properly.

 Population and range trend

 The oldest record of the Chinese alligator is a skeleton fragment found in western Japan.
 The fossil is estimated to be from the late Pliocene period, 3 million years ago (Mya).
 The skeleton showed that the species was larger at the time than it is currently, with a total length of at least 2 m.
 Alligators are believed to have moved into various parts of Japan either before 25 Mya or after 10 Mya and were extirpated from there during the Plio-Pleistocene period, due to Japan's increased isolation from the continent and harsh climate conditions.

 The population of the Chinese alligator began to decline in 5000 BC, when human civilization started to grow in China, after having been very abundant in the lower Yangtze area.
 This area was one of the first places in the world to farm rice, causing much of the alligator's habitat to be destroyed in favor of rice farms.
 In the 1700s, much of the Chinese alligator's habitat was replaced with farming fields after a large number of people had moved into the area.
 By the 20th century, its range was reduced to a few small areas around the Yangtze.
 In the 1950s, the alligator was in three distinct areas: the southern area of the Yangtze (Chang Jiang) from Pengze to the western shore of Lake Tai (Tai Hu), the mountainous regions of southern Anhui, and the provinces of Jiangsu and Zhejiang, primarily in lakes, streams, and marshes.
 By the 1970s, it was restricted to small parts of southern Anhui and Zhejiang, at which time the population was about 1,000.